Glossary

 Tread rib

-A continuous circumferential ridge of rubber on the tread face, defined by the grooves on each side.
-Rib tires — used primarily in steer and highway drive positions — have wide, continuous ribs that minimize tread movement and maximize even wear and fuel efficiency.
+A continuous circumferential ridge of rubber on the tread face, defined by grooves on each side.
+Rib tires, used primarily in steer and highway positions, rely on wide continuous ribs to reduce tread block movement, support even wear, and lower rolling resistance compared with more open lug patterns.

 Real-World Use

-A technician measuring only center tread misses that the inside shoulder rib on a steer tire is 2/32 inch lower — measuring all ribs reveals the pattern.
+A technician measuring only center tread misses that the inside shoulder rib on a steer tire is 2/32 inch lower.
+Measuring all ribs reveals a one-side wear pattern and sends the truck for alignment review before the next tire develops the same issue.

 What to Pair It With